 Whether you can't get into the salon or are looking to switch things up short-term with temporary dye, most of us have considered coloring our hair at home at least once or twice.
 When it comes to more complicated, dimensional processes like lightening your dark hair or getting strategically-placed highlights, we always err on the side of enlisting a professional.
 But if you're looking to dye your hair darker than its current shade, change the tone of your hair (perhaps from warm to cool), or work in a fun pop of color at your ends, experts agree it can be done at home (just don't expect salon-quality results).
 However, if your hair is already colored, we recommend consulting your colorist before trying to DIY things, especially if you're concerned about compromising your current color.
-Ahead, two colorists share the do's and don'ts of dyeing dark hair at home, plus the best hair dye for dark hair formulas to try.
+Ahead, two colorists share the do's and don'ts of dyeing dark hair at home, plus the best hair dye formulas for dark hair folks to try.

 Meet the Expert